 After successful title defenses against the likes of Erickson Lubin and Austin Trout, he suffered a minor setback in a controversial decision loss to Tony Harrison losing his title and his first professional fight.

 Charlo would bounce back regaining his belt defeating Harrison in a rematch.
 He’d go on to knock out Jeison Rosario to unify his WBC belt with the IBF and WBA belts.
-He will have his chance to become undisputed champion when he faces WBO champion Brian Carlos Castano on July 17.
+He was unable to become the division’s first ever undisputed champion fighting WBO title holder Brian Carlos Castano to a split decision draw in a bout that many people scored for Castano.

 6. Naoya Inoue